 MEDICAL

 In case of injury or suspected injury, first aid will be administered by the first individual certified in first aid on the scene.
-(Supervisors, Managers and Job Coaches).

 Emergency contact information for everyone is kept in the Supervisor/ Manager’s office for use if necessary.